 --protocol Tcp

-Best Practices for Azure VM Reliability
+Best Practices for VM Reliability

-- Implement Azure Backup: Configure with appropriate retention policies
+- Azure Backup with appropriate retention policies

 Security Considerations

-- Implement RBAC with least privilege access
+- Implement RBAC with least-privilege access and Just-In-Time VM access

 - Store credentials in Azure Key Vault